 Some of the names on the move ahead of the open.

-Check out which companies are making headlines after the bell Wednesday: Tesla, Cisco, Whole Foods & more.
+Check out the companies making headlines after the bell Wednesday: Twitter, Tesla, Amazon and more.

 Christine Short of Estimize takes a look at five companies with the biggest negative revisions ahead of this week’s earnings.

 Morgan Stanley joins Goldman Sachs in saying oil is at risk of plunging to $20 a barrel.

 Oil prices plunged to their lowest level in more than 11 years Wednesday, setting up a potential winning trade for investors.

 France struck back at foreign "world's best restaurants" listings that ignore French restaurants with a list of its own.